johndbigboi/Muscle-Farm/README.md

 ### Project Goals:

 Muscle Farm is milestone project for Code Institute Data Centric Development module.
-The goal of this project is to showcase a wide range of easy to cook/prepare recipes where the user can access the recipes, submit, edit, and delete recipes.
+The goal of this project is to showcase a wide range of easy to cook recipes where the user can access the recipes, and also submit, edit, and delete recipes.
 My goal was to create a website which will help people to choose what to eat for training days.

 <strong>Muscle Farm</strong> is developed by using HTML, CSS, Jquery, Javascript, Python Flask and MongoDB for database.

 #### Target Audience Goals:

-* For health enthusiast who's looking for simple healthy recipes.
+* For health enthusiasts who are looking for simple healthy recipes.
 * For people searching for easy to make recipes.
-* For people starting to train and no idea what to eat.
+* For people starting to train who have no idea what to eat.
-* For health enthusiast where they can share they favourite recipes.
+* For a place for health enthusiasts to share their favourite recipes.

 #### User Goals:

 As a User I would like to:

 * Be able to register and submit recipes.
-* Be able to see feedbacks for logging in and logging out.
+* Be able to see feedback for logging in and logging out.
 * Browse recipes by category.
 * Be able to browse and navigate information easily.
 * Be able to edit and delete recipes.
-* Be able to see feedbacks for submitting/editing/deleting recipes.
+* Be able to see feedback for submitting/editing/deleting recipes.
-* Subscribe for a newsletter
+* Subscribe to a newsletter
 * Interact with the website on both desktop browsers, tablet and mobile devices.
-* Be able to inform user with error messages from connection issues with database
+* Be able to inform user with error messages from connection issues to the database.
 * Generate and attract fitness fanatics to submit recipes.

 #### User Stories:

 ##### Mr. Columbu:
-* <em>"As a user when i search for pre or post workout recipes online im often redirected to a supplements shops website."</em>
+* <em>"As a user when I search for pre or post workout recipes online, I’m often redirected to a supplements shops website."</em>

 ##### Mr. Coleman:
-* <em>"As user i wanted to find a list of healthy recipes suited for my training.
-It would be nice an easy access website with search functionality."</em>
+* <em>"As user I wanted to find a list of healthy recipes suited to my training.
+It would be nice to have an easy access website with search functionality."</em>

 ##### Ms. Cutler:
-* <em>"As a user and a personal trainer i wanted to share my knowledge on food preparation and recommend my clients a reliable website."</em>
+* <em>"As a user and a personal trainer I wanted to share my knowledge on food preparation and recommend to my clients a reliable website."</em>

 #### Site Owner Goals:

-Maintaining to be fit and whilst enjoying eating is a very difficult thing to do. the hardest part is choosing what to eat
-before and after your training that will give you energy throughout the day and still have some space for your favorite desserts.
+Maintaining fitness whilst really enjoying food is a very difficult thing to do.
+The hardest part is choosing what to eat before and after your training that will give you energy throughout the day, and still leave some space for your favourite dessert!

-* Highlighting the Pre and post workout meal is the most important fuel during training.
+* Highlighting the pre and post workout meal is the most important fuel for training.
-* Spreading the awarness with nutrition is the most important part of fitness.
+* Raising awareness of nutrition as the most important part of fitness.
-* Health enthusiast can share their favourite recipes.
+* Health enthusiasts can share their favourite recipes.
 * Simple UI and easy to use website to access all the recipes.

 ## User Requirements and Expectations: 🎯

 #### Requirements:

 *  Navigate the website with ease, and with fast loading time.
-*  Search functionality for Pre and post workouts recipe.
+*  Search functionality for pre and post workouts recipe.
-*  Provide a simple and easy to use online recipes.
+*  Provide a simple and easy to use online recipe resource.
-*  User can browse, submit, edit and delete recipes
+*  User can browse, submit, edit and delete recipes.
 *  Interact with a visually appealing website.

 ##### Expectations:

-* The User Interface easy to navigate with search function.
+* User Interface easy to navigate with search functions.
 * The website loads with sufficient speed.
 * The content on the website renders correctly on desktop, mobile and tablet.
 * Content is visually satisfying and informative.
-* The user feel informed and satisfied with the informaton available.
+* The user feels informed and satisfied with the information available.

 ## Design Choices: 🎨